voximplant/.github/profile/README.md

 > ### Instant messaging
 >
-> How to use Voximplant SDKs to create instant messaging client
+> Create an instant messaging client where you can send, edit, and delete messages, and add interatcive bots to your chats
 >
 > [[Documentation](https://voximplant.com/docs/guides/im)]
 [[Web, iOS, Android](https://github.com/voximplant/solutions-messaging)]